DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 Even at first glance, the async/await example is more readable and fits better in the reader's mind.

-*redux-saga* is also a great alternative.
+[redux-saga](https://redux-saga.js.org/) is a great alternative as well.